addrummond/mlm/Readme.md

 The board includes a microcurrent amplifier in the bottom right corner of the 'top' side.
 This is intended to make it easier to measure the power consumption of the device, but it's still in the development stage, so don't expect it to work properly.
 You can omit all of the components in this zone.
-The solder bridge JP1 should be closed.
+(There is a border around these components on the silkscreen.)

 Note that a recent (as of June 2020) development version of KiCad will be required to open the board and schema files.
 Each component in the schematic has